-^{8.} Based on the account in: Shrimati Megha Chandrakant Telang, Somālaya (Bombay: Baba Somanath Ji Radhaswami Satsang Trust, 1980), "Bambai ko Vāpsī/Guru-Shiṣhya kī Bhent," p 86.
+Based on the account in: Shrimati Megha Chandrakant Telang, Somālaya (Bombay: Baba Somanath Ji Radhaswami Satsang Trust, 1980), "Bambai ko Vāpsī/Guru-Shişhya kī Bheňţ," p 86.

-- He is the real Sadhu, who can reveal the form of the Formless to the vision of these eyes: - Who teaches the simple way of attaining Him, that is other than rites or ceremonies: - Who does not make you close the doors, and hold the breath, and renounce the world: - Who makes you perceive the Supreme Spirit wherever the mind attaches itself: - Who teaches you to be still in the midst of all your activities. - Ever immersed in bliss, having no fear in his mind, he keeps the spirit of union in the midst of all enjoyments. - The infinite dwelling of the Infinite Being is everywhere: in earth, water, sky, and air: - Firm as the thunderbolt, the seat of the seeker is established above the void. - He who is within is without: I see Him and none else.
+He is the real Sadhu, who can reveal the form of the Formless to the vision of these eyes:

+- Who does not make you close the doors, and hold the breath, and renounce the world: - Who makes you perceive the Supreme Spirit wherever the mind attaches itself: - Who teaches you to be still in the midst of all your activities. - Ever immersed in bliss, having no fear in his mind, he keeps the spirit of union in the midst of all enjoyments. - The infinite dwelling of the Infinite Being is everywhere: in earth, water, sky, and air: - Firm as the thunderbolt, the seat of the seeker is established above the void.